turingschool/curriculum/source/projects/blogger.markdown

 You're ready to go!

-### Accessing the Server
+### Viewing the App

 Open any web browser and enter the address `http://0.0.0.0:3000`.
 You can also use `http://localhost:3000` or `http://127.0.0.1:3000` -- they are all "loopback" addresses that point to your machine.

 You'll see the Rails' "Welcome Aboard" page.
 Click the "About your application’s environment" link and you should see the versions of various gems.
-As long as there's no error, you're good to go.
+As long as there's no big ugly error message, you're good to go.

 #### Getting an Error?